xiaojin201908/squirrel2/README.md

 </div>

 # Description
 We designed this web application to collect track paths of squirrels near the Central Park in NYC.
-We imported `the 2018 Central Park Squirrel Census data`_ to our own website and added several features allowing our users to add, update data, and view squirrel-sightings map.
+We imported `the 2018 Central Park Squirrel Census data`_ to our own website and added several features allowing our users to add, update data, view squirrel-sightings map and check some general statistics.
 The link to the original squirrel data is: https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw/ We chose the attributes that we found interesting to put into our databases.